- What is construction fraud?

 Contractor Transaction Recovery Fund?

-A person has commited the crime of Construction Fraud when they have received an advance (money, merchandise, or other thing of value) to perform construction or improvements on a property and then failed to perform the work.
+A person has committed the crime of Construction Fraud when they have received an advance (money, merchandise, or other thing of value) to perform construction or improvements on a property and then failed to perform the work.
 Additionally, that person must have failed to return the advance after given sufficient notice.

 Before you can report the crime of construction fraud, you must send the 15 day letter!